aspose-total/Aspose.Total-Products/total/en/java/conversion/pps-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to XLSM via Java or Online App" h2="On Premise Java API to export PPS to XLSM without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that can be used to convert PPS files to XLSM.
+This conversion can be done in two steps.
+The first step is to export the PPS file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that can be used to create, edit, and convert presentations in various formats.
+It supports a wide range of presentation formats, including PPS.
+It also provides features such as adding text, shapes, images, and other objects to presentations.

+Once the PPS file is converted to HTML, the second step is to convert the HTML to XLSM using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that can be used to create, edit, and convert spreadsheets in various formats.
+It supports a wide range of spreadsheet formats, including XLSM.
+It also provides features such as adding formulas, charts, images, and other objects to spreadsheets.

-You can convert PPS file to XLSM via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPS to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSM.
+By using Aspose.Total for Java, you can easily convert PPS files to XLSM in two steps.
+First, you can export the PPS file to HTML using Aspose.Slides for Java.
+Then, you can convert the HTML to XLSM using Aspose.Cells for Java.
+This makes it easy to convert PPS files to XLSM without any hassle.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}